dariuszseweryn/RxAndroidBle/README.md

 #### If you want to derive the user's location from BLE scanning in API >= 31

 API 31 (Android 12) introduced new Bluetooth permissions.
 RxAndroidBle uses the `android:usesPermissionFlags="neverForLocation"` attribute on the `BLUETOOTH_SCAN` permission, which indicates scanning will not be used to derive the user's location, so location permissions are not required.
-If you need to locate user by scanning BLE, use this instead, but keep in mind that you will still need `ACCESS_FINE_LOCATION`:
+If you need to locate the user with BLE scanning, use this instead, but keep in mind that you will still need `ACCESS_FINE_LOCATION`:
 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH_SCAN" tools:node="remove" />
 <uses-permission android:name="android.permission.BLUETOOTH_SCAN" />